OWASP/owasp-mastg/tests/0x05e-Testing-Cryptography/MASTG-TEST-0015.md

 ## Dynamic Analysis

 You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on cryptographic methods to determine input / output values such as the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.
-For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor
+For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of [RMS - Runtime Mobile Security](0x08a-Testing-Tools.md#RMS-Runtime-Mobile-Security).